Myers–Briggs Type Indicator: Utility

 Isabel Myers claimed that the proportion of different personality types varied by choice of career or course of study.
 However, researchers examining the proportions of each type within varying professions report that the proportion of MBTI types within each occupation is close to that within a random sample of the population.
 Some researchers have expressed reservations about the relevance of type to job satisfaction, as well as concerns about the potential misuse of the instrument in labeling people.

 The Myers–Briggs Company, then known as Consulting Psychologists Press (and later CPP), became the exclusive publisher of the MBTI in 1975.
 They call it "the world's most widely used personality assessment", with as many as two million assessments administered annually.
 The Myers-Briggs Company and other proponents state that the indicator meets or exceeds the reliability of other psychological instruments.

 The MBTI has poor predictive validity of employees' job performance ratings.
 As noted above under Precepts and ethics, the MBTI measures preferences, not ability.
 The use of the MBTI as a predictor of job success is expressly discouraged in the Manual.
 It is argued that the MBTI only continues to be popular because many people are qualified to administer it, it is not difficult to understand, and there are many supporting books, websites and other sources which are readily available to the general public.

 Correlations with other instruments

-Keirsey temperaments

-David Keirsey developed the Keirsey Temperament Sorter after learning about the MBTI system, though he traces four "temperaments" back to Ancient Greek traditions.
-He maps these temperaments to the Myers–Briggs groupings SP, SJ, NF, and NT.
-He also gives each of the 16 MBTI types a name, as shown in the below table.